Vyral/base-template/_posts/2021-10-26-3-costs-homebuyers-should-know.md

 **2\.
 Down payment costs.** Depending on your mortgage, this amount will be different.
 Make sure you understand your mortgage and know how much you need to save.

 **3\.
 Cash reserves.** Loan officers will look into your bank account to ensure you have the cash in case anything goes wrong.
-Plus, it’s always nice to have extra laying around in case anything goes wrong.
+Plus, it’s always nice to have extra laying around.

 If you have any questions about today’s video, please call or email me.
 I am always willing to talk.